SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/LogsManagement/Cloudwatch/md-docs/LinuxARM64/cloudwatch-linuxarm64-configureReceiver.md

 ```

+&nbsp;

-- This configuration below will not do autodiscovery and specifies the names of the log groups to collect.
+This configuration below will not do autodiscovery and specifies the names of the log groups to collect.
 ```bash
 receivers:
 ...